ElementsProject/lightning/doc/lightning-offer.7.md

 This implies *send_invoice* and *single_use*.
 This is encoded in the offer.

-*single_use* (default false, unless *refund_for*) indicates that the invoice associated with the offer is only valid once; for a *send_invoice* offer many invoices can be accepted until one is successfully paid (and we will only attempt to pay one at any time).
+*single_use* (default false) indicates that the offer is only valid once; we may issue multiple invoices, but as soon as one is paid all other invoices will be expired (i.e. only one person can pay this offer).
-For a non-*single-use* offer, we will issue any number of invoices as requested, until one is paid, at which time we will expire all the other invoices for this offer and issue no more.

 RETURN VALUE
 ------------